marksherriff/uvacs-advising/advising.md

 CpE
 {: .label .label-red }

 SEAS students should aim to take 15 credit hours a term on average to complete their degree on time.
-SEAS students are limited to 19 credit hours in a semester without needed special permission.
+SEAS students are limited to 19 credit hours in a semester without special permission.
 This limit does not change like the College limit does.
 To take more than 19 credit hours in a semester, a SEAS student should fill out the [Over 19 Hours](https://engineering.virginia.edu/node/48766/) form from the SEAS forms website.

 ## Help with Declaring a Second Major / Double Major